scarescrow/LANChat/README.md

 To use this application, the pre-requisites are:
 1. First computer's IP Address - The application configures the user's IP address on its own.
 2. A free port in the first computer - The application uses the default port 80.
 In case it is busy, A message is shown, in which case, the port number is to be changed.
 3. Second computer's IP Address - The user is required to add the IP address of the computer with which he is to chat.
 In case the computer is offline, a message is shown.
+In case of difficulty of figuring this out, open software in second computer, and note the IP Address in the "Me" portion.
 4. A free port in the second computer - The application uses the default port 80.
 In case it is busy, A message is shown, in which case, the port number is to be changed.

 ####USING THE SOFTWARE####

 Once all pre-requisites are complete, press "Connect".
 If the connection is successful, the text changes to "Connected", and the button is disabled.
 This means that the user can chat now.
+(Note: Since the software uses computer sockets, and network configuration, once "Connect" is clicked, Windows may show a dialog saying it has blocked some features of the program.
+Click on "Allow Access" for the chat to work)

 To ensure privacy of LAN users, a 2-way connection has to be made for chatting, which means, that while the user at one end has to connect with the user at other end, the user at the other end also has to connect to the current user, only then can the chat progress.

 Enter the message you wish to send in the textbox beside the "Send" Button.
 Pressing "Enter" Key, or clicking the "Send" Button will trigger the message to be sent.
 The message will appear in the textbox above the "Send" Button.